bsorrentino/langgraph4j/how-tos/src/site/markdown/persistence.md

     __START__
     agent
     AiMessage { text = "No, I don't know your name.
-I don't have access to personal data unless you provide it during our conversation.
+I don't have access to personal data about individuals unless it has been shared with me in the course of our conversation.
 If you have any questions or need assistance, feel free to ask!" toolExecutionRequests = null }
     __END__